-Remember that a new simple service, lasting about 15 minutes, will be updated on the village Facebook sites at some point each Sunday morning.
+Remember that a new simple service, lasting about 15 minutes, will be updated on the village Facebook sites at some point each Sunday.
 Eg click on Chalk people and opinions and scroll down to find it.
 This service essentially consists of a reading, reflection and hymn.

 For those less keen on the internet, an audio recording of the latest Vicar's talk should be available via the telephone on (01474) 626 090 - please tell your friends.